lukecav/acf-gravity-forms-add-on/readme.txt

 Finally the Advanced Custom Fields: Gravity forms Add-on is available on the WordPress plugin repository!

-Any documentation can be found on: [Gravity forms ACF Field GitHub Repository.](https://github.com/DannyvanHolten/acf-gravityforms-add-on)
+Any documentation can be found on: [Gravity forms ACF Field GitHub Repository.](https://github.com/lukecav/acf-gravity-forms-add-on/)

 == Installation ==

-The plugin is available from the [WordPress plugin repository](http://www.wordpress.org/plugins/acf-gravityforms-add-on)

 1. Upload the plugin files to the `/wp-content/plugins/acf-gravity-forms-add-on` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress